 Read more about Sister Nora (pdf)

 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.

 Leave your comments and remembrances (if you don't see the comment box below, click on the "Read More" link).

-Read more about Sister Aileen (pdf)
+Read more about Sister Cecilia (pdf)

-Read more about Sister Renee (pdf)
+Read more about Sister Charles Christine (pdf)